coffee2code/silent-publish/readme.txt

 == Changelog ==

 = () =
+* New: Add CHANGELOG.md and move all but most recent changelog entries into it
 * New: Add inline documentation for hooks
 * Change: Initialize plugin on 'plugins_loaded' action instead of on load
 * Change: Merge `do_init()` into `init()`